nobiehl/gulp-sheets2json/README.md

-# Excel sheets to json converter #
+# Excel sheets to JSON converter #

 Simple gulp plugin for converting excel sheets into json files.